-Under normal conditions, your epidermis (a.k.a. your skin) happily rejuvenates itself, sloughing off old skin cells to keep your complexion looking fresh and new.
+Under normal conditions, your skin happily rejuvenates itself, shedding old skin cells to keep your complexion looking fresh and new.

 Remember all that excess oil?
 When it mixes with this traffic jam of dry old skin cells, the whole mass congeals into a dense plug, clogging up your pores.
-The plug blocks access to the surface of your skin and turns your pore into an anaerobic environment — an airless, oxygen-free zone.
+The plug blocks access to the surface of your skin and turns your pore into an airless, oxygen-free zone.

 Which makes your poor pores the perfect living space for…

-In particular, bacteria called P. acnes.
-These guys already live inside your pores, and when you get a nice oily skin clog, it’s like ringing the dinner bell.
+In particular, bacteria called C. acnes (formerly known as P. acnes).
+These guys already live on your skin, and usually don’t cause any trouble.
+But when you get a nice oily skin clog, it’s like ringing the dinner bell.

-P. acnes bacteria multiply inside your plugged pores and feed on the combination of dead skin and sebum stuck inside.
-And as they consume the sebum, they produce a by-product of inflammatory fatty acids, irritating the surrounding skin.
+C. acnes bacteria multiply inside your plugged pores and feed on the combination of dead skin and sebum stuck inside.
+And as they consume the sebum, they produce inflammatory fatty acids, irritating the surrounding skin.

 Tada!
 Your pore is now inflamed, and you’re officially having an acne breakout.

-We mentioned that adolescence is one cause of oily skin (and thus, acne).
-It’s not because teenagers are living on a diet of pizza and tacos, or because they are fundamentally incapable of washing their face, though those things may be true.
+We mentioned that adolescence is one cause of oily skin and acne.
+It’s not because teenagers are living on a diet of pizza and tacos, or because they are fundamentally incapable of washing their face.

 (Hey, what's wrong with pizza?)